5 Ways to Stop Merely Escaping and Add Value to Daily Life

-We're getting by, going through the motions.
-Life works – sort of.
-But we're not really happy.
-We don't feel any sense of freedom or control, and we're certainly not energized or excited by very much.
+I was getting by, going through the motions.
+Life worked – sort of.
+But I wasn't really happy.
+I didn't feel any sense of freedom or control, and I certainly wasn't energized or excited by much.

 Sadly, this mechanical existence is so common that we think it's normal.
-Maybe other people feel a sense of purpose, but our earlier years of achievement and goal setting seem far behind.
+Some people seem to feel a sense of purpose, but our own early years of achievement and goal setting seem far behind.

 If we have any goals left, they involve making more money, buying a new car or a bigger house, taking an Instagram-worthy vacation, or prepping our kids for a top university so they can get a good career, make good money – and end up just like us.

-This is a hard reality to face, so we don't face it.
+This is a soul-deadening reality to face, so we don't face it.
 Our way of dealing with it is not to deal with it.
 How do we make it through another day?

 - We pick up our phones and scroll, click, post, like, etc.